 The program executes just as usual, except in the background

 BugJail captures every method call and field write, up to

 BugJail then uses the captured events to reconstruct what happened as a

 nanosecond precision relational model, basically giving you a

 Questions.
 And Answers.

 What platforms and languages are supported?

-BugJail is currently available only for JVM (versions 6, 7 and 8, with 9+ coming in next major beta).
+BugJail is currently available only for JVM (all versions from 1.6 through to 13).
 Currently, the source-level debugging feature works only with Java, while all other features should work with any JVM language.

 What is the performance impact of BugJail?